Mariners activate reliever Tony Zych from the disabled list

 “I thought it was best for him to put him back in that role and get him stretched out,” Servais said.
 “It was a tough spot to put him in.
 He had never really relieved that much.
 But we carried him because we weren’t quite sure where our starters were at coming out of spring training.
 We wanted to make sure we had enough length in there.
 But guys on our starting staff have thrown the ball pretty well.
 Now it was time to make a move.”

-Zych brings another power arm to the bullpen to go with Dan Altavilla and Edwin Diaz and even Evan Marshall.
+Zych brings another power arm to the bullpen to go with Dan Altavilla, Edwin Diaz and even Evan Marshall.
 He has a mid 90s fastball that can up in the high 90s with a nasty slider.
 Zych will be used in middle relief.

 “We’ve struggled in the middle of the game, especially recently, when we need someone to come in there and get a tough right-handed hitter out in a tough spot or letting him run through three or four hitters in the sixth or seventh inning,” Servais said.
 “It’s kind of how I see using him.”